AUGUST 31 | 3PM

 CLEMENTE SOTO VELEZ CULTURAL AND EDUCATIONAL CENTER

 A soloist on stage in a duet with an invisible counterpart.
 The musicians are separated by place, time, and war.
-One plays live in New York, the other is present as a recording made in Kyiv.
-With the incomplete duo, the Ukrainian concert sends a “signal” from war-ravaged Kyiv to peaceful New York.
-The Ukrainian musician does not know whether the dialog with his counterpart in New York will succeed.
-In New York, it turns out as a dialogue that the other side can't hear.
+One plays live in New York, the other appears via a recording made earlier in Kyiv.
+This format was first realized in November 2024 as a “signal” from wartime Kyiv to peaceful Berlin.
+In its current edition, that same signal now travels across the ocean to New York.
+The Ukrainian musician does not know whether the dialogue with his counterpart will succeed.
+In New York, it unfolds as a conversation the other side cannot hear.

-The musical experience of the evening will suggest a complex entanglement of pieces from composers Anna Arkushyna, Albert Saprykin, and Ihor Zavhorodnii in their attempt of the personal and collective research on the topic of fragile connections and uncertainty in dialog during the war and beyond.
+The musical experience of the evening will suggest a complex entanglement of pieces from composers Anna Arkushyna, Ihor Zavhorodnii, and Albert Saprykin in their attempt at personal and collective research on the topic of fragile connections and uncertainty in dialogue during the war and beyond.

 about